lucas-larsson/IV1351/README.md

 # IV1351-Data-Lagrning
 ### Task 1
+ - done just need to remove comments
+ - status : in progress 90 %

+### Task 2
 done just need to remove comments
+- status : in progress 90 %

+### Task 3
+all requierd queries are done
+- status : done 100 %
-### Task 2
+### Task 4
-added the task 2 file
+all requierd queries are done
-status: in progress
+- status : in progress 40 %